mozilla-l10n/localizer-documentation/src/tools/pontoon/glossary.md

 User comments should not be confused with *Resource comments*, which developers can add directly to the resource file.
 This type of comment is displayed in the editing area, along with other information like the [resource path and context](#resource).

+## Locale

+Pontoon organizes unique localizations into distinct units called locales.
+While often synonymous with a specific language (e.g. Italian), locales can also be more specific to a region or writing system (e.g. Chinese (China), Chinese (Taiwan), etc.).

 ## Permission

 Users in Pontoon can have different permissions depending on their role: